NewChakri/AB-Testing-Project/README.md

 If p-value < 0.05: We reject the null hypothesis, indicating a significant difference.
 If p-value ≥ 0.05: We fail to reject the null hypothesis, suggesting no significant difference.

+## Features

+- Upload CSV files directly through the app.
+- Select the columns representing the groups (A/B) and the target metric.
+- Automatically performs normality tests and chooses the appropriate statistical test (Independent Samples t Test or Mann-Whitney U Test).
+- Displays the results of the A/B test, including p-values and test type.

 ## Example Scenario: Website Feature Engagement